 The concept was formalized in 2010 as a response to serious downtime incurred prior to Netflix transitioning from a single-source, on-premises network to a cloud-based global distribution model.
 Due to a corruption in one of their primary databases, the company experienced a three-day outage that left millions of customers without services.

 In preparation for the move toward decentralized global networks, the team at Netflix created Chaos Monkey.
 This tool was designed to cause random systematic failures at unexpected times and locations in an effort to determine if the systems they designed could withstand extreme conditions.
-The logic runs that if our network can handle this, it can surely handle that.
+The logic runs that if our network can handle this

 Chaos in Action: The Principles of Chaos Engineering